 The addition of new lessons is ongoing.
 Please note that 5 minutes of video can take between 3 hours and 3 days to produce, depending on the nature of the content and the amount of editing and rewriting required.

 Currently, the following are available, and in production.

 An ongoing series, which will cover a number of core principles and esoteric concepts.
 This series of lessons will introduce the basic facts and theories behind tai chi.
 It should also give you some insight into my own personal pedagogy.
 I suggest watching these lessons in order, even if you are experienced in tai chi.
 There might be some nugget that you find unique and/or helpful.
 (Click here)

 An ongoing series, which will begin posting in the last week of September.

-- basic exercises for exploring the day’s concept
+- a key concepts and basic exercises for exploring them

-- detailed instruction for a particular movement or sequence
+- detailed instruction for a particular movements or sequences

 - Basic movements